mallechilie/2digits-assignment/README.md

 - As a user, I want to be able to search through different blog posts on an archive page so that I can only view relevant blogs.
   - Able to search in a text input field
   - When searching filter the blog items on the search phrase
-- As a user, I want to be able to filter blog posts on a archive page so that I can see only relevant blogs.
+- As a user, I want to be able to filter blog posts on an archive page so that I can see only relevant blogs.
   - Only able to select only on a single filter
   - When filtering filter the blog items with the current selected filter
   - When clicking on "All blogs" show all the results
-- As a user, I want to be able to read a a blog post so I can see what it is about.
+- As a user, I want to be able to read a blog post so I can see what it is about.
-  - Able to read a blog article on a seperate page
+  - Able to read a blog article on a separate page
   - Show a thumbnail at the top of the page
   - Show the tags above the blog title
   - Show a title
   - Show the excerpt
   - Show the blog HTML rendered on a safe way, without dangerouslySetInnerHTML
 - As a user, I want to be able to see a relevant blog post from the current blog post so I can read more information on this topic.
-  - When there are releated items, show them with a maximum of 3 items
+  - When there are related items, show them with a maximum of 3 items
   - When there are no items found, hide the block without a message

 ## Tips & Tricks